-A lot is moving in the transportation industry right now, literally and figuratively.
+A lot is moving in the transportation industry right now.
 They notice this every day at the startup Dropon.
 With their transport management software, they are perfectly positioned as solution providers.
 We spoke with one of the founders, Anthony Viaene, about the plans of the startup.

 Dropon helps companies with their logistics planning.
 They organize deliveries through a user-friendly planning and route optimization software.
 ‘Our application can indeed handle the entire logistics planning of a company.
 We optimize routes, can assign deliveries to drivers, but also invoicing and other administration is possible.
 This is fully cloud-based, by the way.
 We also take live traffic data into account, so that companies can switch routes quickly,” says Viaene.

 The startup is still very young and only saw the light of day in September this year.
 ‘We are still young, but we didn’t have to start from scratch,’ says Viaene.
 We bought the bases of the software from another company and continue building on it.
 The software has been around for about five years.
 Together with Jonathan Carette, I invested in this platform and currently, we have about six developers on board.
-All companies in the logistics or transport sector are potential customers, companies that only produce but want to coordinate and manage their deliveries can also benefit from our software.
-As it is very easy to work with subcontracters.
+All companies in the logistics or transport sector are potential customers.
+However, since it is very easy to work with subcontractors, companies that only produce but want to coordinate and manage their deliveries can also benefit from our software.

 Perfect market conditions